NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### The Microcontroller

 Here's the schematic for the Basic Breakout Board (BBB) without the voltage regulator.
-It's the reference design for your microcontroller, the radio, and the programming headers.
+It's the reference design for your microcontroller, the radio.
+It also includes some stuff your design won't need (e.g., the 1x6 programming header).

 Why did I give a picture of hat you need to build?
 Because reference designs are a very common practice in real PCB designs.
 Why reinvent the wheel?